esheldon/weighting/README.md

 Currently the python code just calls out to the C code.
 I plan to make a proper C extension in the future

+For an example, see the test code weighting.test_gaussians

 ## Installing python code
 ```bash
 python setup.py install --prefix=/some/path